High School

 A PG or Post Graduate year offers time to mature and time to perfect a sport or other interests.

-When you are in high school, there is obviously a big push to complete your academic studies with the best results possible in order to get into the college you want to attend after high school.
-A gap year gives you an extra year to
+There is a big push in high school to complete your academic studies with the best results possible to get into the college you want to attend after high school.
+A gap year gives you an extra year to develop a skill for which you didn't have much time while studying for SATs or doing your IB papers.
+That skill

 . . .read more